soravux/scoop/doc/readme.rst

     Please keep in mind that connecting to remote hosts must be done without a shell, meaning that you possibly won't be able to write your password when ssh asks for it.
 Ensure that you have properly created ssh keys that allows for passwordless authentication over ssh on your remote hosts.

-    If your remote hosts need special configuration (non-default port, some specified username, etc.), you should do it in your ssh client configuration file (by default ~/.ssh/config).
+    If your remote hosts needs special configuration (non-default port, some specified username, etc.), you should do it in your ssh client configuration file (by default ``~/.ssh/config``).
 Please refer to the ssh manual as to how to configure and personalize your hosts connections.

 .. note::